-1. Each antenna is located inside an enclosure of no more than three cubic feet in volume or, in case of an antenna that has exposed elements, the antenna and all of its exposed elements could fit within an imaginary enclosure of no more than three cubic feet; and
+1. Each Antenna is located inside an enclosure of no more than three cubic feet in volume or, in case of an Antenna that has exposed elements, the Antenna and all of its exposed elements could fit within an imaginary enclosure of no more than three cubic feet; and

-- 2. Primary equipment enclosures are no larger than seventeen cubic feet in volume.
-The following associated equipment may be located outside the primary equipment enclosure and, if so located is not included in the calculation of equipment volume: electric meter, concealment, telecommunications demarcation box, ground-based enclosures, backup power systems, grounding equipment, power transfer switch, and cut-off switch, - 3.
-Or is a Micro Cell Or Micro Wireless Facility
+2. Primary equipment enclosures are no larger than seventeen cubic feet in volume.
+The following associated equipment may be located outside the primary equipment enclosure and, if so located is not included in the calculation of equipment volume: electric meter, concealment, telecommunications demarcation box, ground-based enclosures, backup power systems, grounding equipment, power transfer switch, and cutoff switch, or

+3. Is a Micro Cell Or Micro Wireless Facility.

-Substantial Change for Eligible Support Structures A modification Substantially Changes the physical dimensions of an Eligible Support Structure if after the modification, the structure meets any of the following criteria: (i) for Towers other than Alternative Tower Structures or Towers in the Right-of-Way, it increases the height of the Tower by more than 10 percent or by the height of one additional antenna array with separation from the nearest existing antenna not to exceed twenty feet, whichever is greater; for other Eligible Support Structures, it increases the height of the structure by more than 10 percent or more than ten feet, whichever is greater; (ii) for Towers other than Towers in the Right-of-Way, it involves adding an appurtenance to the body of the Tower that would protrude from the edge of the Tower more than twenty feet, or more than the width of the Tower Structure at the level of the appurtenance, whichever is greater; for Eligible Support Structures, it involves adding an appurtenance to the body of the structure that would protrude from the edge of the structure by more than six feet; (iii) for any Eligible Support Structure, it involves installation of more than the standard number of new equipment cabinets for the technology involved, but not to exceed four cabinets; or for Towers in the Right-of-Way and Base Stations, it involves installation of any new equipment cabinets on the ground if there are no pre-existing ground cabinets associated with the structure, or else involves installation of ground cabinets that are more than 10 percent larger in height or overall volume than any other ground cabinets associated with the structure; (iv) for any Eligible Support Structure, it entails any excavation or deployment outside the current Site; (v) for any Eligible Support Structure, it would undermine the concealment elements of the Eligible Support Structure; or (vi) for any Eligible Support Structure, it does not comply with conditions associated with the siting approval of the construction or modification of the Eligible Support Structure or Base Station equipment, unless the non-compliance is due to an increase in height, increase in width, addition of cabinets, or new excavation that would not exceed the thresholds identified in paragraphs (i), (ii), and (iii) of this definition.
-For purposes of determining whether a Substantial Change Exists, changes in height are measured from the original support structure in cases where deployments are or will be separated horizontally, such as on buildings' rooftops; in other circumstances, changes in height are measured from the dimensions of the Tower or Base Station, inclusive of originally approved appurtenances and any modifications that were approved prior to February 22, 2012.
+Substantial Change for Eligible Support Structures means a modification Substantially Changes the physical dimensions of an Eligible Support Structure if after the modification, the structure meets any of the following criteria:

+- 1. For Towers, other than Alternative Tower Structures in the Right of-Way or other Towers in the Right-of-Way, it increases the height of the Tower by more than ten percent or by the height of one additional antenna array, with separation from the nearest existing antenna not to exceed twenty feet, whichever is greater; for other Eligible Support Structures, it increases the height of the structure by more than ten percent or more than ten feet, whichever is greater; - 2.
+For Towers, other than Towers in the Right-of-Way, it involves adding an appurtenance to the body of the Tower that would protrude from the Tower more than twenty feet, or more than the width of the Tower Structure at the level of the appurtenance, whichever is greater; for Eligible Support Structures, it involves adding an appurtenance to the body of the structure that would protrude from the side of the structure by more than six feet; - 3.
+For any Eligible Support Structure, it involves installation of more than the standard number of new equipment cabinets for the technology involved, but not to exceed four cabinets; or for Towers in the Right-of-Way and Base Stations, it involves installation of any new equipment cabinets on the ground if there are no pre-existing ground cabinets associated with the structure, or else involves installation of ground cabinets that are more than ten percent larger in height or overall volume than any other ground cabinets associated with the structure; - 4.
+For any Eligible Support Structure, it entails any excavation or deployment outside the current Site; - 5.
+For any Eligible Support Structure, it would defeat the concealment elements of the Eligible Support Structure.
+For the purposes of this subsection (v), a change which undermines the concealment elements of an Eligible Support Structure will be considered to defeat the concealment elements; or - 6.
+For any Eligible Support Structure, it does not comply with conditions associated with the siting approval of the construction or modification of the Eligible Support Structure equipment, unless the non-compliance is due to an increase in height, increase in width, addition of cabinets, or new excavation that would not exceed the thresholds identified in paragraphs (i), (ii), and (iii) of this Definition.
+For purposes of determining whether a Substantial Change exists, changes in height are measured from the original support structure in cases where deployments are or will be separated horizontally, such as on buildings' rooftops; in other circumstances, changes in height are measured from the dimensions of the tower or base station, inclusive of originally approved appurtenances and any modifications that were approved prior to February 22, 2012.